Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_intermediate.rst

 .. warning::
     The ``CollaborativeStrategy`` will override ``zero_grad`` in your ``LightningModule`` to have no effect.
-This is because gradients are accumulated in the model and hivemind manages when they need to be cleared.
+This is because gradients are accumulated in the model and Hivemind manages when they need to be cleared.

 .. code-block:: python